Mirantis/k0rdent-enterprise-docs-publish/docs/addons/kubevirt/getting-started.md

 # Getting Started

-This guide provides an introduction to setting up and managing virtualization on a {{{ docsVersionInfo.k0rdentName}}} environment using KubeVirt.
+This guide provides an introduction to setting up and managing {{{ docsVersionInfo.k0rdentName }}} Virtualization using KubeVirt.
 It covers system requirements, installation steps, and multiple methods for managing virtual machines, ensuring you have the necessary context to deploy and operate virtualization components efficiently.

 ## System Requirements